im-aliff/ActiveDirectory-SIEM-Lab/README.md

 - 1 Windows Server 2022 machine (Active Directory Domain Controller)
 - 1 Ubuntu Server machine (Splunk SIEM)

-The purpose of this project is to explore how a domain environment works, learn how to ingest events into a SIEM, and generate telemetry related to various cyberattacks using Atomic Red Team.
+The purpose of this project is to explore how a domain environment works, learn how to ingest events into a SIEM, and generate telemetry related to various cyberattacks using Atomic Red Team and MITRE ATT&CK framework.
 ![image](https://github.com/user-attachments/assets/aaeee725-7c87-4fc0-89ff-2136af0cdaf2)

 ![Network Diagram](https://i.imgur.com/vor6Lci.png)